William J. Brady

-William J. Brady (August 16, 1829 – April 1, 1878) was an Irish-born American soldier, politician, and corrupt law enforcement officer who served as the sheriff of Lincoln County during the Lincoln County Wars in New Mexico, United States.
+William J. Brady (August 16, 1829 – April 1, 1878) was an Irish-born American soldier, politician, and former stationed head of fort stanton in Fort Stanton NM law enforcement officer who served as the sheriff of Lincoln County during the Lincoln County Wars in New Mexico, United States.
 He was murdered in an ambush, aged 48, by the Lincoln County Regulators and Billy the Kid.

 Early life

 William J. Brady was born in the parish of Urney and Annagelliffe just north of the town of Cavan, County Cavan, Ireland, on August 16, 1829.
 He was baptized into the Catholic Church in Ireland that same day.

 Brady's parents, John Brady and Catherine Darby, were Irish Catholic tenant farmers, and rented a seven-acre potato farm from a local Anglo-Irish landlord.
 William was the firstborn of an eventual eight children.
 He attended the newly opened National school and graduated in 1844.
 As the eldest son, William was trained to take over the family's rented plot of land.

 After the death of his father in 1846, he took over as head of the family and worked very hard to keep his mother and siblings alive during the Great Famine.
 Brady and his widowed mother attended the Cavan Tenant-Rights Meeting in July 1850, and both signed a petition demanding that the House of Commons change the laws regarding tenant farming in Ireland.
 In the summer of 1851, Brady left Ireland for the United States.